 - When focusing on a subject, try to gain focus of the eyes.
 With a sharp eye, the subject comes to life.

 Learning from your mistakes is just as important as learning well in the first place.
-This Underwater Photography Guide gives excellent, first-hand advice for underwater photographers of all skill levels.
+This guide to underwater photography tips gives excellent, first-hand advice for underwater photographers of all skill levels.

 Caring for your underwater housing is a must if you want to avoid the potential disasters resulting from negligence.
 Below, we discuss how to maintain your equipment in three stages.